kshitijdwivedi28/DoorDoc/README.md

 # Optum Stratethon: E-Track Season 4

-Project Name - Recommends medical specialists.
+DoorDoc - Recommends medical specialists.
 With the help of computer vision, it makes it easier for people who lack in-depth knowledge of medical domain.
 Additionally, it offers in-depth insights on data that is tailored for medical establishments.